 On multi-pitch climbs, whether sport or trad, you'll want to size your shoes more loosely.
-Especially for trad climbing, having a flatter-toed shoe will benefit you when climbing cracks.
+Especially for trad climbing, having a flatter-toed shoe can benefit you when climbing cracks.
 You can compensate for a slightly larger size by choosing a shoe with a stiffer sole.
-Even on longer multi-pitch sport climbs, a less aggressive shape (less downturned, lower asymmetry) will keep your feet from getting thrashed, with a relatively minimal diminishment in performance.
+Even on longer multi-pitch sport climbs, a less aggressive shape (less downturned, lower asymmetry) will keep your feet from getting thrashed, with a relatively minimal drop in performance.

 Again, doing some research will go a long way for you.
 Before you buy, decide what type of climbing you'll mostly be doing with the shoe, try on several and size them accordingly.
 A few things to consider: unlined shoes stretch more over the lifetime of the shoe, and can lose performance.
 Half sizes matter, particularly in climbing shoes.
 A slightly larger shoe won't impact your climbing very much at all and can make a world of difference regarding comfort.